CtrlK

 Distinctiveness Conflict Risk

-Exceptionally distinctive due to explicit boundary-setting with 'Do NOT use' clauses that differentiate it from web-accessibility, core-web-vitals, and web-quality-audit skills.
-The SEO-specific trigger terms create a clear niche.
+Highly distinctive with explicit boundary-setting via 'Do NOT use' clauses that differentiate it from web-accessibility, core-web-vitals, and web-quality-audit skills.
+The SEO-specific trigger terms create a clear niche unlikely to conflict with other skills.

 3 / 3